It's all you need for simple and reliable crop management and it's all within arm's reach!

 The wick is dry.
-Proper hydration of ph probes is vital to maintain wick
+Proper hydration of pH probes is vital to maintain the wicks inside.

-Can I use RO water to store or calibrate my meter?
+Can I use reverse osmosis (RO) water to store or calibrate my meter?

 Is it important to know the scale of nutrients being used?

 It is very important to know the scale of the nutrients you are using.
-General Hydroponics & Dutch Master = 500 scale.
-Most other nutrients = 700 scale
+General Hydroponics & Dutch Master use the 500 scale.
+Most other nutrients use the 700 scale.

 Does Bluelab offer technical product training to retail stores?

-it is recommended to use only same brand solution (Bluelab mete to Bluelab solution)
+It is recommended to use only same brand solutions (Bluelab calibration solutions with Bluelab meters, etc.).

 What is the suggested pH range for my hydroponic system and soil plants?